womogenes/midi-to-video/README.md

 ## How can I make my own video?

 This project is meant to recreate the Bach double violin concerto, so I'll be detailing the process of how I made that.
-Code can be tweaked to play arbitrary pieces, but =====

-, and I hope to create a generalized
+Code can be tweaked to play arbitrary pieces, and I hope to create a generalized version in the future.
+For now, though, you're stuck with Bach.

 ### Environment setup